ErikHedaker/user-movable-media-downloader/docs/DEV.md

 # Developer document

-This document is for in-depth description with technical information about the project.
+This document is for an in-depth description with technical information about the project.

 ## Purpose of this project